Contents

 Whether you're seeking a day of adventure, a three-day escape, or an epic 20-day expedition, Nepal offers treks to suit every adventurer's dream.

 Trekking in Nepal accounts for 10% of the countries dedicated visitors every year.
 The Everest Base camp trek is perhaps the most famous.
-But don't go away without realizing that enjoyable one day treks are also possible.
+But there are more treks to see Everest than just the famous one.
+Likewise, don't go away without realizing that enjoyable one day treks are also possible.

 it's recommended that you read this list of popular treks (with maps) to discover many more incredible trekking routes throughout Nepal.